antrea-io/antrea/docs/antrea-network-policy.md

 over security within the cluster, and which are meant to co-exist with and complement the K8s NetworkPolicy.

+Starting with Antrea v1.0, Antrea-native policies are enabled by default, which means that no additional configuration is required in order to use the Antrea-native Policy CRDs.

 ## Tier

 Antrea supports grouping Antrea-native Policy CRDs together in a tiered fashion